Bogleech.com's Top Coolest Caterpillars

 been introduced to many crops as natural pest control.

-Lonomia obliqua - the killer clown
+Lonomia obliqua - The Killer Clown

-like to travel in clusters.
+Incidentally, they like to travel in clusters.

 This bizarre little killing machine bears a striking similarity to the maggots of Microdon flies, sharing both

-the sucker-like body shape and appetite for ant larva, but while
+the sucker-like body shape and appetite for ant larva, but while Microdon uses a pheromone disguise to

-Liphyra has simply developed the perfect ant-proof body, with a carapace
+avoid detection by the ant nest, Liphyra has simply developed the perfect ant-proof body, with a carapace

 too thick, smooth and heavy for ants to get any sort of grip on.
 Shrugging off hundreds of little jaws, the